 (6) If a notice is served under rule 26.3(1) –

-(a) each party must file at court, and serve on all other parties, the documents required by the notice by no later than the date specified in it; and
+(a) each party must file, and serve on all other parties, the documents required by the notice by no later than the date specified in it; and

 (b) the date specified will be –